hendrikvanantwerpen/amd-mode.el/README.md

  * Be aware that file resolution for resources only works for packages with a package.json which includes at least a name and version.
- * If a new header is inserted, the code inside the function is not indented.
  * Single file packages are not supported yet.
  * Explicit module ids in define(...) that differ from their path are not supported.